wahidshalaly/pingpongmania/README.md

-# Welcome to Dapr demo repository
+# Welcome to Dapr experiment repository
-In this demo, we'll introduce you to basics of Dapr step by step.
+In this experiment, we'll introduce you to basics of Dapr step by step.
-This demo is based on a simple example of 3 services each has a single endpoint, namely Play, Ping, and Pong services.
+This experiment is based on a simple example of 3 services each has a single endpoint, namely Play, Ping, and Pong services.
 There's only one simple scenario for interaction between them, Play service calls Ping service, and Ping service calls Pong service.

-This demo is deployed on Azure Kubernetes Service (AKS) and Docker images are stored in Azure Container Registry (ACR).
+This experiment is deployed on Azure Kubernetes Service (AKS) and Docker images are stored in Azure Container Registry (ACR).

 To speed development on Kubernetes, [Skaffold](https://skaffold.dev) is utilised to make experimenting faster.